NVILA: Efficient Frontier Visual Language Models: Related Work

-Despite significant advancements in model performance, much less focus has been placed on enhancing the efficiency of training, inference, and fine-tuning for these models.
-This paper aims to explore how to develop VLMs that are not only highly accurate but also optimized for end-to-end efficiency.
+Despite this progress in accuracy, much less attention has been paid to the efficiency of training, fine-tuning, and deployment.
+This paper explores how to build VLMs that are both highly accurate and optimized for end-to-end efficiency.